JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

 ```

 As one can see, the generated code does not spill and unspill variables, which are dead, in other words, which are not required afterward.
-Furthermore, it cleans the field for spilled variables of reference types up to avoid memory leaks by pushing `null` to it so that GC can
+Furthermore, it cleans the field for spilled variables of reference types to avoid memory leaks by pushing `null` to it so that GC can
 collect the object.

 #### Spilled Variables Naming